whitel1st/docem/README.md

 ## How to create custom sample

+### Via new folder sample

+1. Unzip your document `example.docx` to a folder `example/`
+2. Add magic symbols - `XXCb8bBA9XX` (depicted as `፨` in illustrations of this readme) in places where you want payloads to be embedded
+3. Use new sample with the tool as `-s samples/example/ -sx docx`

-### Via new file
+### Via new file sample

-1. Extract your document `example.docx`
+1. Unzip your document `example.docx` to a folder `example/`
-2. Add magic symbols - `XXCb8bBA9XX` - (depicted as `፨` in illustrations of this readme) in places where you want payloads to be embed
+2. Add magic symbols - `XXCb8bBA9XX` - (depicted as `፨` in illustrations of this readme) in places where you want payloads to be embedded
 3. Zip your new sample into `example_modified0.zip`
 4. Rename extension - `example_modified0.docx`
-5. Use new sample with tool
+5. Use new sample with the tool as `-s samples/example_modified0.docx`

 ## File with payloads format